Catholic Support of a Medical Mission in 1912

 Mother Teresa, a Roman Catholic nun and the 1979 Nobel Peace Prize laureate, devoted her life to serving the poor and destitute around the world through Catholic charity work.

 She was born Agnes Gonxha Bojaxhiu into humble circumstances in Macedonia in 1910.
 As a very young girl, she felt a calling from God to become a missionary and spread the love of Jesus.
 She spent many years in Calcutta, India where she founded the Missionaries of Charity, a religious order devoted to helping those in great need.

-In 1978, CMMB’s Healing Help medical donation program began providing $5,000 worth of medicine to Mother Teresa’s mission work every month to aid the patients suffering from leprosy that she and her Sisters cared for in the city of Calcutta.
+In 1978, CMMB’s Medical Donations Program began providing $5,000 worth of medicine to Mother Teresa’s mission work every month to aid the patients suffering from leprosy that she and her Sisters cared for in the city of Calcutta.
 A staff member wrote that when she visited the CMMB distribution center, she “…always had time to visit all of the staff and express her thanks for their share in her shipments.”

 Mother Teresa saw beauty in every human being and chose to “serve the poorest of the poor and to live among them.”
 Her example through her Catholic charity has inspired not only the staff and leadership of CMMB over the years, but millions more worldwide.

 Mother Teresa’s mission was to love, and CMMB continues to share her mission through our work with the most vulnerable women and children.
 Staff were so inspired by her words and deeds that CMMB created a booklet of quotes from Mother Teresa to to share with the CMMB community, to guide daily reflection.
 CMMB’s Mother Teresa booklet can be downloaded by clicking here.